Note: While some characters are semi-inspired by real people, this story is fiction.

 Nonetheless we did it.
 And none of us could really figure out why.
 At any time we could have thrown those folders in the paper bin and said, “Fuck it!” and gone to work in a bank somewhere.
 But our pride wouldn’t let us.
 Chocolate had passed those exams.
 Even Sam Drewlove had passed them.
 I was going to pass them too.

 That night, though, things were a little easier, as a side mission preoccupied us for most of the night.
-We spent it at Chocolate’s desk, sipping on Cokes stolen from the lunchroom fridge, preparing his surprise for the following morning.
+We spent it at Chocolate’s desk, sipping on Cokes stolen from the lunchroom fridge, preparing a surprise for him for the following morning.
 We always left late, but it was later than usual that night.
 Even some of the restaurants on the block were closing up by the time we left to make the long walks to our cars.

-The one good thing about those late nights was, I always missed the traffic on the way home.
+The one good thing about those late nights was, you always missed the traffic on the way home.
 Usually it was well past 8 o’clock by the time I hit the motorway, and it was free sailing all the way.
 If it was quiet enough sometimes I’d put the pedal down to 130, 140, drop the window down a bit, feel the adrenaline surge through my fingertips as the air went woof woof woof through my ears.
 During those moments, I could feel my pupils dilate, the electricity sizzle in my nerves, the engine so powerfully loud that my whole body vibrated with anticipation.
 The thing I loved most was when there was just one other car in sight, and I’d weave around it at speed, like in a video game, that immense feeling of cool shivering through me.
 At any moment I knew, I was just one split second, one pothole, one stone on the windshield away from losing everything.
 Of course that terrified me.
 But it also made me feel alive.

 As I arrived home that night I dropped my bags at the doorstep and collapsed on the couch.
 I stared around my apartment.
 The one I’d been so excited to move into, after signing that contract.
 We’d celebrated here, my girlfriend, some friends.
 I’d hung my expensive shirts proudly in the closet.
 I went and bought an ironing board.
 Life had seemed so exciting then.
 I looked over at my desk, the French language books stacked against the wall.
 I hadn’t opened them since the week I moved in.
 The yoga mat that sat rolled up underneath.
 The set of dumbells I’d bought on special, that one weekend where I swore things would start to be different.
 All just decorations now.
 I kicked my pants off.
 Unbuttoned my shirt and peeled it off.
 Lay there in my socks and underwear, sipping on the water bottle on the table beside me.
 And that’s exactly where I still was, when morning arrived.